qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 The DIRECT QUERY statement allows you to access tables through an ODBC or OLE DB connection using the Direct Discovery function.

-You cannot currently connect to OLE DB/ODBC databases in Qlik Sense Cloud.

 `DIRECT QUERY DIMENSION fieldlist [MEASURE fieldlist] [DETAIL fieldlist] FROM tablelist [WHERE where_clause]`

 The DIMENSION, MEASURE, and DETAIL keywords can be used in any order.